Travelling To Italy Here is What You Should Pack

 Whether you’re going for a week or a month, you’ll always need to bring along enough clothes for a couple of days or longer.
 What else should you take?
 Below, we’ve listed our recommendations for what to include in your suitcase when travelling to Italy.

-When you travelling make sure get comfortable footwear that’ll keep you moving throughout your travels.
+When you travel make sure to get comfortable footwear that’ll keep you moving throughout your travels.
 You can’t get from point A to B without getting up off the couch.

 Your passport and any other important documents